ingonyama-zk/icicle/docs/docs/icicle/install_cuda_backend.md

 ## Overview

 The CUDA backend in ICICLE V3 is a high-performance, closed-source component designed to accelerate cryptographic computations using NVIDIA GPUs.
-This backend includes a set of specialized libraries optimized for different cryptographic fields and curves, providing significant speedups for operations such as MSM, NTT, and elliptic curve operations.
+This backend includes specialized libraries optimized for various cryptographic fields and curves, providing significant speedups for operations such as MSM, NTT, and elliptic curve operations.

 ## Installation

 The CUDA backend is a closed-source component that requires a license.
 [To install the CUDA backend, see here](./getting_started#installing-and-using-icicle).

 ### Licensing

-The CUDA backend requires a valid license to function.
-There are two CUDA backend license types:

-   1. **Floating license**: In this mode, you will host a license-server that is supplied as binary.
-This license is limited to N concurrent gpus but can be distributed however the user needs between his machines.
-N is decremented by 1 for every GPU that is using ICICLE, per process.
-Once the process is terminated (or crashes), the licenses are released.
-   2. **Node locked license**: in this mode, you will get a license for a specific machine.
-It is accepted by the CUDA backend only if used on the licensed machine.

 :::note
-As for now CUDA backend can be accessed without purchasing a license.
-Ingonyama is hosting a license server that will allow access to anyone.
-By default CUDA backend will try to access this server if no other license is available.
+Currently, the CUDA backend is free to use via Ingonyama’s icicle-cuda-backend-license server.
+By default, the CUDA backend will attempt to access this server.
+For more details, please contact support@ingonyama.com.
-To manually specify it, set `export ICICLE_LICENSE=5053@ec2-50-16-150-188.compute-1.amazonaws.com`.
 :::

-Licenses are available for purchase [here TODO](#) .
-After purchasing, you will receive a license key that must be installed on the license-server or node-locked machine.
-For license-server, you will have to tell the application that is using ICICLE, where the server is.
+The CUDA backend requires a valid license to function.
+There are two types of CUDA backend licenses:

+   1. **Floating license**: In this mode, you host a license server, provided as a binary.
+This license supports a limited number of concurrent GPUs (N), which can be distributed across your machines as needed.
+N is decremented by 1 for each GPU using ICICLE per process.
+Once the process terminates (or crashes), the licenses are released.
+   2. **Node locked license**:  In this mode, the license is tied to a specific machine.
+The CUDA backend will accept the license only if it is used on the licensed machine.

-**Specify the license server address or filepath:**
+**To specify the license server address or file path::**

 ```
-export ICICLE_LICENSE=port@ip # for license server
+export ICICLE_LICENSE=port@ip            # For license server
-export ICICLE_LICENSE=/path/to/license # for node locked license
+export ICICLE_LICENSE=/path/to/license   # For node-locked license
 ```

-For further assist , contact our support team for assistance. `support@ingonyama.com` (TODO make sure this exists).
+For further assist , contact our support team for assistance support@ingonyama.com